Cabin Pressure (film)

 Cabin Pressure (also known as Hijack'd and Autopilot) is a 2002 Canadian action film.
 The television film was broadcast in 2003 and released to home media shortly after.
-Cabin Pressure reunited Craig Sheffer and John Pyper-Ferguson (who appeared together in the 1994 movie Roadflower).
-The film also featured Canadian voice actor Michael Kopsa.
+Cabin Pressure stars Craig Sheffer, John Pyper-Ferguson, and Michael Kopsa.

 Plot

-Touted to be the world's safest and fastest state-of-the-art commercial airliner, Genesys 1, a fully automated Corbett Aviation test aircraft is prepared to make its maiden voyage.
-Nominally, Captain Reece Robbins (Rachel Hayward) sits in the cockpit but the aircraft relies on satellite linking for its course.
-Six months earlier, a similar test flight had turned into tragedy when the aircraft controls became locked.
-Corbett Airline engineer Gabriel Wingfield (John Pyper-Ferguson) is blamed for the disaster and company president Ty Corbett (Winston Rekert) fires him.
-Wingfield vows revenge.
+Genesys 1, a fully automated Corbett Aviation test aircraft, is prepared to make its maiden voyage.
+Six months earlier, a similar test flight turned into tragedy when the aircraft controls became locked.
+Corbett Airline engineer Gabriel Wingfield (John Pyper-Ferguson) was blamed for the disaster and fired by company president Ty Corbett (Winston Rekert).

-When he finds that besides pilot Reece Robbins, Corbett is the VIP aboard the first flight, from somewhere in the United States, Wingfield hacks into the flight's computer system from his apartment.
-The test flight suddenly deviates from its determined route and the airliner begins flying a circular pattern over Seattle.
-It becomes evident to the airline executives that the aircraft has been hijacked.
+When he finds that Corbett is aboard the first flight, Wingfield hacks into the flight's computer system.
+The test flight deviates from its determined route and begins flying a circular pattern over Seattle.
 Wingfield demands a ransom or the aircraft will crash.
-Reece knows that if she stays in the circular pattern, Genesys 1 will run out of fuel.

-Former discredited Navy pilot Peter "Bird Dog" Dewmont (Craig Sheffer), Reece's ex-husband and an oddball technician must race against the clock to find where the disgruntled former employee is, and regain control of the aircraft before it crashes into Seattle.
+Former Navy pilot Peter "Bird Dog" Dewmont (Craig Sheffer) must race against the clock to find the disgruntled former employee and regain control of the aircraft before it crashes into Seattle.